1230 Olivine Avenue Mentone, CA 92359

 Pathfinders offer a wide range of activities including, but not limited to:

-4. Interactive training in a variety of recreational, artistic, nature, conservation, vocational, and outreach areas, with awards (honors) given for successful completion of the interactive training modules
+Interactive training in a variety of recreational, artistic, nature, conservation, and vocational areas.

 Pathfinder History